 6. Model and Test Out Your Sales Plans Before Rollout

 Before you roll out any part of your sales plan, it's vital to model and optimize.
-Automation tools, like Xactly Sales Planning, make the modeling process easier.
-Ultimately, the goal is to ensure you've planned for every possible outcome—good and bad.
+Solutions like Xactly Sales Planning, make the modeling process easier by ensuring you've planned for every possible outcome—good and bad.

 By creating and running multiple sales planning models, you can: